kz4/ComputerNetworking/ContentDeliveryNetwork/README.md

-# Execution Instruction for EC2:
+# Execution Instruction:
 1. Deploy script: (id_rsa_1 is the private key)
 ```
 ./deployCDN -u kz4 -i id_rsa_1
 ```
-2. Run script: (port can be choosen from 40000-65535; cs5700cdn.example.com is the name, can use anything;
-www.wikipedia.org is the host where we want to download things from)
+2. Run script: (port can be choosen from 40000-65535; cs5700cdn.example.com is the name, can use anything; www.wikipedia.org is the host where we want to download things from)
 ```
 ./runCDN -u kz4 -i id_rsa_1 -p 55558 -n cs5700cdn.example.com -o www.wikipedia.org
 ```